 1300 York Avenue at 69th Street (adjacent to Hospital for Special Surgery)

 Jordan Metzl, M.D., Pediatric Sports Medicine Physician and national sports medicine expert, Hospital for Special Surgery

 Daniel W. Green, M.D., Pediatric Orthopedic Surgeon, Hospital for Special Surgery

 Andrew D. Pearle, M.D., Sports Medicine and Shoulder Surgeon, Hospital for Special Surgery; Clinical Director, Computer Assisted Surgery Center, Hospital for Special Surgery

-James J. Kinderknecht, M.D., Sports Medicine and Shoulder Service Physician, Hospital for Special Surgery
+James J. Kinderknecht, M.D., Sports Medicine Service Physician, Hospital for Special Surgery

 "Encouraging Fitness in an Urban Landscape"